-The Assistant Superintendent for Administrative Services is the district's Affirmative Action and Title IX officer.
-If you have questions that can't be answered at your school, please contact him/her at the Administration Center, 1525 W. Frye Rd., phone 480-812-7000.
+The Assistant Superintendent of Secondary Education, Dr. Craig Gilbert, is the district's Affirmative Action and Title IX Officer.
+If you have questions that school personnel cannot answer, please contact his office at the CUSD District Office, 1525 W. Frye Road, Chandler.
+(480)812-7000.